SlapShotTech/openmanus-stack/README.md

 ## Quick Start

 Ensure you have Docker and Docker Compose installed.
-Clone this repository and run the stack:
+Clone this repository and run the stack using the provided `docker-compose.yml`:

 ```bash
 git clone https://github.com/your-user/openmanus-stack.git